 Matt Mitchell is a pianist and composer interested in the intersections of various strains of acoustic, electric, composed,

 and improvised new music.
-He currently composes for and leads several ensembles featuring many of the current foremost musicians and improvisers, including Tim Berne, Kim Cass, Kate Gentile, Miles Okazaki, Ches Smith, Tyshawn Sorey, Anna Webber, Dan Weiss, and Kate Young....more
+He currently composes for and leads several ensembles featuring many of the current foremost musicians and improvisers, including Tim Berne, Kim Cass, Kate Gentile, Miles Okazaki, Ches Smith, Tyshawn Sorey, Anna Webber, and Dan Weiss....more

 Lehman's most emotional and most beautiful album to date.
 This album manages to be complex and extremely interesting to listen to while also feeling like a strong expression of emotion.
 Lehman's trio is incredible as usual, and they synergize perfectly with Craig Taborn. rat